wordswords/dotfiles/VIMCHEATSHEET.md

 Very good list I found of VIM shortcuts.
-These are basic VIM shortcuts and will work on almost all versions of VIM without any extra plugins/configuration.
+These are vanilla VIM shortcuts and will work on almost all versions of VIM without any extra plugins/configuration.
 From here: https://www.reddit.com/r/vim/comments/v1xrwv/my_list_of_most_used_vim_shortcuts/

 ## Basic: